justinholbein/demo-repo/README.md

 # Demo

-Demostration project, using for practice.
+Demonstration project, using for practice.

 Update!